leengh/EC523-Final-Project/README.md

 We re implemented https://github.com/PaulDanielML/MuJoCo_RL_UR5

 The Modules.py file, transform_observation and transform_action functions are taken from that project (with some modifications).
 Everything else was re-written.
-This project only uses binary rewards, we testing the model with 3 different rewards: Categorical, Euclidean and Manhattan.
+This project only uses binary rewards, we added 3 different rewards: Categorical, Euclidean and Manhattan.

 ## Installation